balatamilmani/docker-demo/README.md

 # docker-demo

-This is a simple WebApplication which can be used as a sample application to create a image for a Docker Container using the follwoing Dockerfile
+This is a simple WebApplication which can be used as a sample application to create an image for a Docker Container using the follwoing Dockerfile

 #docker-web-app
 Dockerfile